josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 signal health_changed(old_value, new_value)
 ```

-These arguments show up in the editor's node dock, and Godot can use them to
+These arguments show up in the editor's node dock, and Xogot can use them to
 generate callback functions for you.
 However, you can still emit any number of
 arguments when you emit signals; it's up to you to emit the correct values.